 The downtown Toronto campus borders on trendy Queen Street West and busy Chinatown.
 Refurbished Rosalie Sharp Pavilion is home to the Experiential Learning Centre, which provides hands-on learning opportunities for students, as well as the RBC Centre for Emerging Artists and Designers, which offers specialized creative career development—including advice, experiential learning placements, entrepreneurship, professional mentorship, gallery exhibitions and employment opportunities—for students and recent grads.
 OCAD U has additional space for graduate studies, research labs and studios on Richmond Street West, including the Onsite Gallery.
 The university has implemented individual career supports for grads for one year after graduating.

 “At OCAD University, students learn and apply the necessary 21st-century skills of creativity, collaboration and problem-solving, not just in their areas of practice, but across multiple disciplines,” says president Ana Serrano.
 “Our graduates are career-ready professionals who are fuelling innovation in all areas of the economy.”

-• Experimental Animation: Using both traditional and digital media, students explore animation as a contemporary art form.
-They work with virtual reality, 2D, 3D, stop-motion and digital compositing animation.
+• Experimental Animation: Students explore animation as a contemporary art form, drawing on traditional and digital media, using augmented/virtual reality, 2D, 3D, stop-motion and digital compositing animation.

 • Environmental Design: Students learn about expressive interior spaces and architecture and transform ideas into spatial designs through projects and studios.

-• Indigenous Visual Culture: This program combines foundation courses in painting, drawing, sculpture and media with courses in the cultural, visual, social and political history of Indigenous people.
+• Indigenous Visual Culture: Students take foundational courses in painting, drawing, sculpture and integrated media while deepening their understanding of the visual, social and political history of Indigenous people.